MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-ieak/proxy-settings-ieak11-wizard.md

 title: Use the Proxy Settings page in the IEAK 11 Wizard (Internet Explorer Administration Kit 11 for IT Pros)
 ---

-# Use the Programs page in the IEAK 11 Wizard
+# Use the Proxy Settings page in the IEAK 11 Wizard
 The **Proxy Settings** page of the Internet Explorer Customization Wizard 11 lets you pick the proxy servers used by your employees to connect for services required by the custom install package.

 Using a proxy server lets you limit access to the Internet.
 You can also use the **Additional Settings** page of the wizard to further restrict your employees from changing the proxy settings.